 Dr. Mazure’s research focuses on the interplay of stress, depression, and addictive disorders.
 She has a particular interest in gender-specific predictors of illness onset and treatment outcome, and issues of importance to women's health.
 Her books include Does Stress Cause Psychiatric Illness? and Understanding Depression in Women: Applying Empirical Research to Practice and Policy?
 She has been a featured expert on ABC’s “Prime Time Live” and the BBC documentary the Science of Stress.

-Currently, Dr. Mazure oversees an extensive research portfolio and is the Scientific Director for Yale’s NIH-funded Specialized Center of Research on gender-specific factors associated with stress and cocaine addiction, a Principal Investigator within Yale’s NIH-funded Consortium on Stress, Self-Control and Addiction, and an Investigator on a U.S. Department of Veterans Affairs-funded study of post-deployment readjustment of women combat veterans to civilian life.
+Currently, Dr. Mazure oversees an extensive research portfolio and is the Scientific Director for Yale's NIH funded Specialized Center for Research to develop gender-sensitive treatment for tobacco dependence and an Investigator on a U.S. Department of Veterans Affairs-funded study of post-deployment readjustment of women combat veterans to civilian life.
 In addition, Dr. Mazure is the Principal Investigator for the new NIH-funded Yale Faculty Research Training Program on Women's Health and Addictive Behaviors.